Hari-Prasath-M91/Property-Management-System/README.md

      ```
    - Update the database connection parameters (host, port, SID, username, password)
    - Change the paths present in the files Home.py and Photo Uplod.py according to your directory structure to avoid any errors

-5. **Set Up the Database**
-   - Run the Backend.sql file using your Oracle client to create tables and schema
-   - Run Photo Upload.py once to initialize the database with sample images

 ## Running the Project